 This caused him to spend a fortune on salaries, headaches with high writer burnout and turnover, and money lost during the content creation process.

 Use Verblio to create between 60 and 70 percent of all [our clients’] content.

-He outsourced content creation efforts to FINALLY make content creation profitable at scale without continually hiring expensive writers for full-time jobs.
+He outsourced content creation efforts to finally make content creation profitable at scale without continually hiring expensive full-time writers.

 Blending in-house content creators with outsourced resources can provide the best of both worlds.

-Many of our most successful agency clients have elevated their in-house content creators to content strategists who manage a platform solution like Verblio, select content from it, and provide the finishing polish—edits, final SEO optimization, etc. on the content they purchase from us, as well as coordinate and communicate closely with the client, continuing to fostering the relationship.
+Many of our most successful agency clients have elevated their in-house content creators to content strategists who manage a platform solution like Verblio, select content from it, and provide the finishing polish—edits, final SEO, QA—on the content they purchase from us, as well as coordinate and communicate closely with the client, continuing to fostering the relationship.